vdhan/an-expansion/README.md

 - Upgrade: Some creatures have more upgrades
   - Second Upgrade: Some creatures have second upgrade
+    - Necropolis: Zombies can be upgraded to Mummies
-    - Zombie can be upgrade to Mummy
+    - Rampart: Dendroid Soldiers can be upgraded to Dendroid Warriors

 ---